jah-ith-ber/fl-studio/README.md

 ---
 Note: the server has a *verified* role.
 Verified means that you own a legitimate copy of FLStudio, and are a registered user on the Image-Line forum.
 The role grants you access to verified-only channels, such as #self-promotion.

-The #feedback-access channel *is* accessable by non-verified users.
-Just ask for the role, and note the channel rules below.

 **To get the verified role create a thread on the official IL forums [here](http://forum.image-line.com/viewforum.php?f=1989)**

 - Include your Discord ID in the post.
 - Send a moderator the link to your new thread - we'll grant you the Verified role.

+The #feedback-exchange channel *is* accessable by non-verified users.
+Just ask for the role, and note the Channel Specific rules below.

 ---
 ### Server Rules: